 - Consumer demands and the changing marketplace in funeral service

 A Good Goodbye is an entertaining and educational weekly 60-minute online radio show on “everything you need to know before you go.”
 The show covers a wide range of critical information most people don’t consider until there’s a death in the family.

 Host Gail Rubin, CT, brings a light touch to a serious subject and presents expert interviews on funeral planning issues with practical insights into the party no one wants to plan.
 By planning ahead and having a conversation, families can reduce stress at a time of grief, minimize family conflict, save money and create a meaningful, memorable “good goodbye.”
 Sign up for a free planning form and get more information at www.AGoodGoodbye.com.

 ABOUT GAIL RUBIN

 Gail Rubin, CT, The Doyenne of Death®, is author of the award-winning book, A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die.
 Host of A Good Goodbye television series and Internet radio show, she is a Certified Thanatologist (that’s a death educator) and a popular speaker who uses humor and films to get the funeral planning conversation started.
 She’s also a Certified Funeral Celebrant, funeral planning consultant, and insurance agent.

 Rubin is a member of the Association for Death Education and Counseling, the International Cemetery, Cremation and Funeral Association, and the National Speakers Association New Mexico Chapter.
-She is President of the Jewish-Christian Dialogue of New Mexico, helping to start conversations across religions.
 Her website is www.AGoodGoodbye.com.